jbsimple/simple-patches/readme.md

 - On reports page, added css rule to flip the order of recents and main reporting tool because recents aren't THAT important.
 - On Calendar; CSS fix to add a background color to the list of day's events.
 - On User's page, CSS fix to not have the roles list go beyond the card.
+- On Integrations Error Page, replaced SKU references with links to the actual SKUs.
 - On all pages; CSS fix to correct spacing issues in header.
 - On all pages; CSS fix to get rid of light mode logo.
 - On all pages; CSS fix (that I shouldn't have to do) to fix page height issues not filling the full background.